-- If eligible for a single room and space permitting, they may choose to live in a single and pay the single rate. - If they are not eligible for a single room and/or do not want one, they should make arrangements within one week of the former roommate leaving to either move in with another student or find a different student who would be willing to move into the vacant space.
-Please see the Area Residence Hall Coordinator for assistance with this process.
+- If they are not eligible for a single room and/or do not want to pay for one, they need to make arrangements within one week of the former roommate leaving to either move in with another student or find a different student who would be willing to move into the vacant space with the approval of the Director of Residence Life.
+The Director is also available to provide assistance with this process. - 2.
+If eligible for a single room and space permitting, they may choose to live in a single and pay the single room rate.